Christian Arroyo Player Props: Red Sox vs. Angels

 Christian Arroyo At The Plate

-- Arroyo has gotten a hit in five of 14 games this year (35.7%), with multiple hits twice.
+- This season, Arroyo has totaled at least one hit in six of 15 games (40.0%), and had multiple hits twice.

-- He has not hit a long ball in his 14 games this season.
+- In 15 games played this season, he has not hit a long ball.

 - Arroyo has picked up an RBI in two games this year, with multiple runs batted in once.